anthony-thirdwave/pg_search/README.md

     =# \q # to quit out of psql
     ```

-3. You will also need to format your schema to sql
+3. You will also need to use an sql schema for postgres.
   * In your ```config/application.rb``` file add this code:

      ```ruby